Learning Ising models from one or multiple samples: Analyzing the Maximum Pseudo-Likelihood Estimator

-Lemma~\ref{lem:main-general} together with Lemma~\ref{lem:optimization} conclude the proof of Theorem~\ref{thm:main}.
-Of course, Lemma~\ref{lem:main-general} uses Lemma~\ref{lem:main}.
-Therefore, we proceed with a discussion of the main results required for proving Lemma~\ref{lem:main}.
-First, we present a simple but powerful lemma that converts Ising models $\Pr_J$ with $1 < \|J\|_\infty \le C$ to models satisfying Dobrushins condition, namely $\|J\|_\infty < 1$ by conditioning on a set of nodes.
+It would be desirable to prove such bounds with high probability.
+From the concentration inequalities literature on Ising models, we know that such inequalities hold when the model is in high temperature, namely, $\|J^*\|_\infty < 1$ (we need to extend some of these inequalities to apply to our case).
+However, our assumption is just that $\|J^*\|_\infty$ is bounded by a constant, which might be greater than $1$.
+Hence, we need to reduce concentration in this more general case into concentration in high temperature.
+To do that, we first present a simple but powerful lemma that converts Ising models $\Pr_J$ with $1 < \|J\|_\infty \le C$ to models satisfying Dobrushins condition, namely $\|J\|_\infty < 1$, by conditioning on a set of nodes.
 While in the first setting standard concentration inequalities are not guaranteed to hold and fundamental quantities of the distribution such as the partition function are generally hard to approximate, the second setting resembles the i.i.d. scenario.
 While this reduction is simple and has many limitations, it suffices to show that the learning rate obtained in the constant influence regime is at least as good as the optimal rate achievable under Dobrushin's condition.
 This optimality is made precise in Section~\ref{s:lower_bound}.

 \begin{restatable}{lemma}{lemsubsample} Let $x=(x_1,\dots,x_n)$ be an $(M,\gamma)$-Ising model, and fix $\eta \in (0,M]$.
 Then, there exist subsets $I_1,\dots,I_\ell \subseteq [n]$ with $\ell \le CM^2 \log n/\eta^2$ such that: \begin{enumerate} \item For all $i \in [n]$, . \item For all $j \in [\ell]$ and any value of $x_{-I_j}$, the conditional distribution of $x_{I_j}$ conditioned on $x_{-I_j}$ is an $(\eta,\gamma)$-Ising model. \end{enumerate} Furthermore, for any non-negative vector $\theta \in \mathbb{R}^n$ there exists $j \in [\ell]$ such that